xelis-project/xelis-vm/README.md

 # XELIS VM
-Xelis is an interpreted language developed in Rust.
+XVM is a virtual machine with its own interpreted language for the XELIS network developed in Rust.
 It supports constants, functions, while/foreach loops, arrays and structures.
 The syntax is strongly inspired by Rust and Golang.

 All the verifications are mainly made at the level of the Parser to check the conformity of the code to be interpreted.